agriboed/wordpress-fancybox3/README.md

 **WP fancyBox3**

-Plugin provides support for Fancybox 3 on whole your website pages.
+Plugin provides support for fancyBox3 on whole your website pages.
 Configure it in two clicks!

 See more information https://wordpress.org/plugins/wp-fancybox-3/